 (either in contingency or non-contingency mode54), this value will reflect dispatched SPIN capacity amount.
 Otherwise, this amount is zero.
-SPIN MW can alopatoriou Norr Opin oupaony amount.
-Other wice, the amount is 20
+SPIN MW can

 NSPN: If the resource gets dispatched out of Non-Spinning Operating Reserve capacity

 (either in contingency or non-contingency mode55), this value will reflect dispatched Non-Spin capacity amount.
 Otherwise, this amount is zero.
 Non-SPIN